 Judges that act with favour and ill-will are a fraud

 Many of the UK’s judges are acting with favour and ill-will, making gains for those they favour, colluding with magic circle law firms, using the courts as cash cows, serving injustice and maltreating their victims.
-Thousands of innocent victims are being abused, hoodwinked out of their right to a fair, unbiased trial and dispossessed of their rights as a civilian in law.
+Thousands of innocent victims are being mentally tortured, abused and hoodwinked out of their right to a fair, unbiased trial whilst being dispossessed of their rights as a civilian in law.
 The perpetrators are, without question, a fraud, cheating the people, duped into belief they will find justice in the courts, only to be hit with more injustice.

-The tyrants responsible for this abuse are immoral, dishonourable quislings.
-Parasites, an infestation of our justice system, sucking the life blood out of those who come to court to seek justice, there to feed fellow parasites, unscrupulous lawyers who use the courts as “cash cows”.
 These terrorists have “blood on their hands“, causing more deaths by suicide, family break ups, loss of business, homelessness and loss of quality of life than all the Islamic State terrorists on British soil combined.
 They are harbored by the political establishment, funded by the public purse, paid well in excess of £120,000, per year, whilst they deliberately fail to do justice.
+Judicial corruption.

 Law is designed to protect civilians from this tyranny – it’s not working